siscia/INGSW2/PITCHME.md

 Easy to check and to verify each small module.

-Merge into a bigger models, make sure that nothing can go wrong with different part iterating
+Merge into a bigger models, make sure that nothing can go wrong with different part interating

 #VSLIDE

 ## Dynamic Alloy

-### Verify correctness also of iteration between users and cars
+### Verify correctness also of interation between users and cars

 Another small dynamic model.